 Section 19 - Access

 Section 19 of Schedule 2 deals with individuals accessing their credit-related personal information (either directly or through an access seeker).
-Subsections 19(3), 19(6), 19(7) and 19(8) of Schedule 2 were introduced in the Previous Code; the provisions in s 19 of Schedule 2 are unchanged from the Previous Code.
+Subsections 19(3), 19(6), 19(7) and 19(8) of Schedule 2 were introduced in the Previous Code; the provisions in section 19 of Schedule 2 are unchanged from the Previous Code.

 Under the Act, credit reporting bodies and credit providers must provide access to credit reporting information to the access seeker (the individual or an authorised person assisting them) on request.
 Access must be provided in a reasonable period.
 A credit reporting body is not permitted to charge for access if the individual (whether directly or through an access seeker) has not made a request for access within the preceding 3 months; any charges for access that are allowed must not be excessive.
 When providing access to credit reporting information, the credit reporting bodies must also give the individual’s credit rating with an explanation (assuming they derive such ratings).
 Most credit providers may impose a reasonable charge for providing access to credit information.